"...and so on to how I met Lucy... chapter five..."

 Top Tip: Dare to be a bit different with gifts and present something that will show you've really thought about it rather than typed "Bridesmaid gift" into Amazon.

-It's now time to dig into your speech proper, having presented your mum with flowers it's an easy way to segue into thanking your parents on behalf of both of you and add a few jokes about how tough/easy it must have been raising you.
-There are more funny lines for the parents in our speech system.
+It's now time to dig into your speech proper.
+Having presented your mum with flowers, it's an easy way to segue into thanking your parents on behalf of both of you and add a few jokes about how tough/easy it must have been raising you.

 This is also a great time to mention other people in your speech, those that played a part in your story: siblings, best friends, police officers.
 It's a nice way to fill your speech and is something that can be interesting and entertaining if laced with a few good gags.